I’ve taught middle school grammar before. Here are a few tricks I developed to make lessons meaningful.

 Make the lessons yours.

 Look for what your students learn from.
 Find what resonates with a class.
 Discovering what “clicks” might take experimentation.
-More than likely, a combination of direct instruction, hands-on activities, and fun exercises will be the ticket.
+More than likely, a combination of direct instruction, hands-on activities, and grammar sorts will be the ticket.

 Explain the why.